 International market entry as a growth opportunity and challenge

 Successfully opening the doors to a new market is a challenge for any business, regardless of the size of the company or the industry in which it operates.
-The fact is, entering a new market can be as challenging as starting the original business.
+The fact is, that entering a new market can be as challenging as starting the original business.

 What is also very clear, however, is that expanding the business into other countries can bring stability to the company and is a great opportunity for growth.
-Once a company’s products are well established in the first market, consideration is given to whether to adopt the product for a neighboring secondary market, offer it internationally, develop additional products, or create another customer base.
+Once a company’s products are well established in the first market, consideration is given to whether to adopt the product for a neighbouring secondary market, offer it internationally, develop additional products, or create another customer base.
 If the expansion strategy goes in the direction of international market entry, the first strategic questions arise.

 Strategic decisions on market entry model and market prioritization as the basis of a playbook

 In addition, the management and its team decide on the sequence of individual market entries.
-Which markets are to be preferred, which should be prioritized later?
+Which markets are to be preferred, and which should be prioritized later?